Editors note: This blog post was originally published in January 2020 but has since been updated for accuracy and relevancy.

 Problems associated with bacterial growth

 There are a number of problems associated with bacterial growth in the water treatment industry.
-These include:
+Some of the most common problems, and the ones we focus on in this blog post, are:

 - Biofilm formation leading to interference with heat transfer and fluid flow